Maseerah03/Maseerahs-LearnsConnect/CONTENT_MODERATION_GUIDE.md

 ## Conclusion

-Content moderation is a crucial responsibility that helps maintain the quality and safety of the EduXperience platform.
+Content moderation is a crucial responsibility that helps maintain the quality and safety of the LearnsConnect platform.
 By following these guidelines and maintaining consistent standards, you'll help create a positive learning environment for all users.

 Remember: When in doubt, prioritize safety and quality.
 It's better to reject questionable content than to approve something that could harm the platform or its users.